 As you can see below, somebody who purchased a full economy fare (Y fare class) will be higher in the upgrade order than somebody flying on a discounted main cabin fare (H fare class).
 And while getting upgraded shouldn’t be a reason to pay more for your ticket, it is a part of the upgrade equation and something to be aware of if you want an upgrade.

-Fare Classes can be confusing.
-Read our guide on fare classes, which will help explain why flight costs change so much.
+Fare classes can be confusing.
+Read our guide on fare classes, which also helps explain why flight costs change so much.

 Carry the Delta SkyMiles® Reserve American Express Card

-The Delta SkyMiles® Reserve Card American Express Card is next on the list of ways to get a boost in the upgrade order.
-It’s the tiebreaker when status and fare class are equal.
+The *delta reserve card* is next on the list of ways to get a boost in the upgrade order.
+It's the tiebreaker when status and fare class are equal.

-The card is American Express’s premium co-branded Delta credit card and offers things like complimentary access to the Delta Sky Club and a domestic first-class, Comfort+ or main cabin round-trip companion certificate each year you hold the card.
+It's American Express's premium co-branded Delta credit card and offers things like complimentary access to the Delta Sky Club and a domestic first-class, Comfort Plus or main cabin round-trip companion certificate each year you hold the card.
+It also offers a way to expedite your path toward earning Delta Medallion Status.

-The card does have a $550 annual fee (see rates & fees) – meaning it isn’t for everyone.
-But if you have Delta status and travel a fair amount, this card can help you score upgrades you otherwise wouldn’t get as it will vault you ahead of other status members who don’t carry the card.
+The card carries an $550 annual fee (see rates & fees) and that's not for everyone.
+But if you have Delta status and travel a fair amount, this card can help you score upgrades you otherwise wouldn't get as it will vault you ahead of other status members who don't carry the card.

 Bottom Line

-But if you have status and want to improve your chances of an upgrade, these are the five things you can do to improve your odds of sitting up front.
+But if you have status and want to improve your chances of an upgrade, these are the six things you can do to improve your odds of sitting up front.

 Lead Photo (CC BY 2.0): Delta News Hub via Flickr